Back to top

 Some people try using home remedies, such as live, natural probiotic yoghurt and tea tree oil to ease symptoms of thrush.
 But there’s no evidence to say whether these things can help.

-Tea tree oil and other essential oils may irritate your skin and actually make your symptoms worse, so you should avoid using these.
+Tea tree oil and other essential oils may irritate your skin and actually make your symptoms worse.
+It’s best to avoid using these.

 Vaginal thrush